Rm9sbG93ZXJz

 "Rm9sbG93ZXJz" is the seventh episode of the eleventh season of the American science fiction television series The X-Files.
 The episode was written by Shannon Hamblin and Kristen Cloke, and directed by Glen Morgan.
 It aired on February 28, 2018, on Fox.
 The episode's title is Base64 code for "Followers" and the tagline for this episode is "VGhlIFRydXRoIGlzIE91dCBUaGVyZQ==", which translates to "The Truth Is Out There" in Base64.
+The episode is a monster-of-the-week–style plot unconnected to the series wider Mythology.

 The show centers on FBI special agents who work on unsolved paranormal cases called X-Files; focusing on the investigations of Fox Mulder (David Duchovny), and Dana Scully (Gillian Anderson) after their reinstatement in the FBI.
 In this episode, Mulder and Scully deal with various forms of artificial intelligence.
 The episode is told with minimal use of dialogue.